Bisexuality in the United States: 2010s

 In the first large-scale government survey measuring Americans' sexual orientation, the NHIS reported in July 2014 that 0.7 percent of Americans identify as bisexual.
 A 2016 survey cited by CNN said that bisexuality was increasing in the United States, with 5.5% of women and 2% of men identifying as bisexual compared with 3.9% and 1.2% respectively in an earlier survey.
 However the NHIS reported the same year that bisexuality was at .8% for men, and 1.2% for women, only changing slightly the next year.

 In 2017, the Department of Justice filed an amicus brief in the 2nd U.S. Circuit Court of Appeals making the argument that Title VII of the Civil Rights Act of 1964 does not prohibit discrimination against employees who are bisexual or gay.

 In 2018 America's first city-wide Bi Pride event was held, in West Hollywood.

 2020s

-A statement from Pennsylvania Governor Tom Wolf recognizing September 23rd, 2021 as Bisexual Pride Day.

 In 2021 Pennsylvania governor Tom Wolf became the first governor in the United States to issue a statement recognizing Bisexual Pride Day.
 Estimates of Bisexual and fluid Americans range from ten to fifty million.